dricottone/my-utils/README.md

-fw-status |Print current firewall status                                 |`ufw` mkbak     |Create a backup of a target file                              |`bash` mktar     |Wrapper around `tar` for easier compression                   |`bash` * pingable  |Check if an address/name is ping-able rand      |Get a random number within an inclusive range                 |`bash`, `shuf` rebom     |Add BOM to a target file                                      |
-rmtar     |Delete 'tar' archive files rmzip     |Delete 'zip' archive files start-at  |After a pattern is matched, re-print                          |GNU or New (AT&T) `awk`
+fw-status |Print current firewall status                                 |`ufw` mkbak     |Create a backup of a target file                              |`bash` mktar     |Wrapper around `tar` for easier compression                   |`bash` * pingable  |Check if an address/name is ping-able                         |`ping` rand      |Get a random number within an inclusive range                 |`bash`, `shuf` rebom     |Add BOM to a target file rmtar     |Delete 'tar' archive files rmzip     |Delete 'zip' archive files start-at  |After a pattern is matched, re-print                          |GNU or New (AT&T) `awk`